Lezcano/GPIOServer/README.md

 The GPIO config is specified by a file (that you supply) limiting the user to valid actions.

-The project also supplies executables to control the GPIO system directly without a browser.
-The programs can be used at the command line or embeded into scripts as needed.
+The project also supplies an executable to control the GPIO system directly without a browser.
+The program can be used at the command line or embeded into scripts as needed.
+It can be compiled to run on linux, windows, or IOS systems.
 </td>
 <td><img style="float: right; margin: 0px;" src="https://cdn.hackaday.io/images/1526101606498751157.png"></td>
 </tr></tbody></table>